lolisek/APO-Pacman/README.md

 - `resources/`: Game assets such as images and level files.

 ## License
-This project is licensed under the GNU GPL License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments
 - Designed for the MZ_APO board by Petr Porazil at PiKRON.